 Doris Gauci joined Australian Dairy Farmers in April 2014 as an Office Administrator and Receptionist.
 She has over 30 years of experience within a broad range of industry sectors, specialising in Corporate Receptionist and Office Administration roles.

-Doris is responsible for managing and directing work flow to various departments within ADF and the Australian Dairy Herd Improvement Scheme (ADHIS).
-As the primary point of contact for office administrative duties, Doris is also responsible for staff induction, travel coordination and reconciliation of office expenses.
+Doris is responsible for managing and directing all phone calls within ADF and ensuring our membership and contact databases are kept current.
+As the primary point of contact for office administrative duties, Doris is responsible for, travel coordination, office supplies and reconciliation of office expenses.

 Doris is an integral member of the team at ADF, her input and strong work ethic ensures the smooth operation of the team and broader organisation.